Graduate student and new professionals community of practice

 read more

-gsnpcop Awards
+GSNPCoP Awards

 Outstanding Master’s Student

-This award is given to a current master’s degree student in a higher education or student affairs related program.
+This award is given to a current master’s degree student in a higher education or student affairs-related program.
 The recipient of this award will have made a positive contribution (either through research or service to the profession) to the field of student affairs and/or has made significant contributions to their graduate program and institution.

 Outstanding Doctoral Student

-This award is given to a current doctoral student in a higher education or student affairs related program.
-The recipient of this award will have made a positive contribution (either through research or service to the profession) to the field of student affairs and/or has made significant contributions to their graduate program and institution
+This award is given to a current doctoral student in a higher education or student affairs-related program.
+The recipient of this award will have made a positive contribution (either through research or service to the profession) to the field of student affairs and/or has made significant contributions to their graduate program and institution.

 Outstanding New Professional

-This award is given to an individual in their first five years of professional (post-graduate) employment.
+This award is given to an individual in their first three years of professional (post-graduate) employment.
 The recipient of this award will have demonstrated outstanding contributions to their department, institution, and the field of student affairs (either through research or professional service).
 This individual should demonstrate a propensity for developing students and utilizing theory in practice.

 Outstanding Mentor to Graduate Students